Full abstracts and co-authors will be available in early-October after abstracts are accepted and published on the Fall Meeting website.

 A54C.
 Identifying Links between the Large-Scale Atmospheric Circulation and Climate Extremes II

-Deepti Singh, Stanford Earth Sciences, Earth System Science, Stanford, CA, United States, Julien Cattiaux, CNRM-GAME, Toulouse Cedex 01, France, Daniel E Horton, Northwestern University, Earth & Planetary Sciences, Evanston, United States; Northwestern University, Earth & Planetary Science, Evanston, IL, United States and Nathaniel Johnson, NOAA Princeton, Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States
+Deepti Singh, Stanford Earth Sciences, Earth System Science, Stanford, CA, United States, Julien Cattiaux, CNRM-GAME, Toulouse Cedex 01, France, Daniel E Horton, Northwestern University, Earth & Planetary Sciences, Evanston, IL, United States; Northwestern University, Earth & Planetary Science, Evanston, IL, United States and Nathaniel Johnson, NOAA Princeton, Geophysical Fluid Dynamics Laboratory, Princeton, NJ, United States

 GC33E.
 The Role of Fire in the Earth System: Understanding Drivers, Feedbacks, and Interactions with the Land, Atmosphere, and Society I Posters